Septoplasty London & UK

-We would recommend stopping smoking for at least six weeks after the surgery as smoking lengthens the recovery time and can increase the risk of wound breakdown and infection.
+We recommend stopping smoking for at least six weeks after the surgery, as smoking lengthens the recovery time and can increase the risk of wound breakdown and infection.

-What are the risks and complications of septoplasty?
+What are the risks and complications of septum deviation surgery?

 - Persistence of nasal blockage symptoms